finbourne/lusid-sdk-python/sdk/docs/TransactionFeeTypesApi.md

 # **list_transaction_fee_types**
 > ResourceListOfTransactionFeeType list_transaction_fee_types(effective_at=effective_at, as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by, property_keys=property_keys)

-[EXPERIMENTAL] ListTransactionFeeTypes: List transaction fee types
+[EARLY ACCESS] ListTransactionFeeTypes: List transaction fee types

 List transaction fee types that match the specified criteria.